michaelgrund/GMT-plotting/README.md

 If you make use of the content in this repository please acknowledge GMT (e.g. **_Wessel et al., 2013_**), our papers published in Geology and GJI and/or my PhD thesis in whose framework several of the scripts and notebooks were developed:

 - **_Grund, M. & Ritter, J.R.R.
-(2020)_**, Shear-wave splitting beneath Fennoscandia - Evidence for dipping structures and laterally varying multi-layer anisotropy, Geophysical Journal International, https://doi.org/10.1093/gji/ggaa388
+(2020)_**, Shear-wave splitting beneath Fennoscandia - Evidence for dipping structures and laterally varying multilayer anisotropy, Geophysical Journal International, 223, 1525–1547, https://doi.org/10.1093/gji/ggaa388

 - **_Grund, M. & Ritter, J.R.R.
 (2019)_**, Widespread seismic anisotropy in Earth’s lowermost mantle beneath the Atlantic and Siberia, Geology, 47(2), 123–126,
 https://doi.org/10.1130/G45514.1